 But always remember that plenty of great shots are available nearby–maybe even in your own backyard!

-Wildlife photography is a challenge, but it’s also a lot of fun.
-If you’re looking to get started as a wildlife photographer, just remember the tips I’ve given you, get out, and start practicing!
+Wildlife photography is a challenge but also a lot of fun.
+If you’re looking to get started as a natural photographer, just remember the wildlife photography tips I’ve given you, get out, and start practicing!